rer3106/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/1RP_AXI_GPIO_in_RP_Interface_INI/README.md

   <img src="./images/flat_bd.png?raw=true" alt="flat bd"/>
 </p>

-## Create hierarchies for reconfigruable partition and static region
+## Create hierarchies for reconfigurable partition and static region
 In the DFX flow, a seperate hierarchy for reconfigurable partition is a must.
 It is recommended to keep a hierarchy for static region whenever possible for easier floorplanning down the flow if needed.

 <p align="center">